 - Member, Board of Advisors, New York Employment Law & Practice Monthly, 1999-2004

 Mr. Dunn has been a strong advocate for children’s education.
 He was a founding member of the Albany Booster Club, Inc., a charitable organization whose sole mission is to advance and support art, music and athletics for students in the Albany City Public Schools.
 He is also a Board Member of the Albany Fund for Education, a charitable organization that funds innovative educational initiatives.
+He is a Board Member of the Capital Region Sponsor A Scholar, Inc, a charitable organization that connects promising students with the mentors, resources and opportunities that help them earn college degrees.
 He is also a member of the Albany City School District Hall of Fame.

 Mr. Dunn has coached youth sports teams in multiple sports at multiple levels for many years.

-Mr. Dunn is a mayoral appointee to the City of Albany Human Rights Commission.
+Mr. Dunn was a mayoral appointee to the City of Albany Human Rights Commission from 2015 through 2018.

 - EEOC Guidelines Explain How to Handle Behavioral Problems” Capital District Business Review.
 October 5-11, 1998

 - “Labor and Management Officials See Benefits in Negotiated Procedures for Coverage Under NYS GML 207” New York State Bar Journal.
 September/October 1999

 - “New York’s Wage and Hours Laws: The Basics” New York Employment Law and Practice.
 March 2000

 - “Special Procedural Rules for Employment Litigation with a Public Employer” New York Employment Law and Practice.
 May 2001